PayThePizzo/Data-Structures-and-Algorithms/Theory/10 - NP/0 - INTRO PROBLEMS.md

 S = S_{yes} \cup S_{no} \\
 \end{matrix}\right.
 ```

 Examples:
 * Given an x and a set A, does x belong to A?
 * Given a graph G, is there a _cycle that connects all the vertices in G_ (also called a **Hamiltonian Cycle**)?

 ---

 ### From an optimization problem to a decision problem
 Two useful facts about these two classes of problems, are the following ones:

-* We usually can **transform** a given **optimization problem to a related decision problem** by imposing a
+> FACT 1: It is, usually, possible to **transform** a given **optimization problem to a related decision problem** by imposing a
-bound on the value to be optimized.
+bound on the value to be optimized, and vice-versa.

-* **The optimization problem and its decision problem version, belong to the same complexity class**.
+> FACT 2: **The optimization problem and its decision problem version, belong to the same complexity class**.

 It, is easier to demonstrate the class to which a decision problem belongs than an optimization one.
 * A decision problem is untreatable, the optimization version is untreatable too.
 * For the same principle, if there is a polynomial-time solution for a decision problem, there must exist a polynomial
 solution for the optimization problem too, and vice-versa.

 #### Example: Max-Clique
 The max clique problem (optimization) is related to the clique problem (decision).

 Clique:
-* Instances: undirected graphs, integer k
+* Instances: undirected graphs, integer $k$
-* Is there a clique with at least, k vertices?
+* Is there a clique with at least, $k$ vertices?
 (Y/N).

 If there is a polynomial-time solution for _Clique_, there must exist a polynomial
-solution for _Max Clique_ too, an.
+solution for _Max Clique_ too, and vice-versa.